Nate Eaton Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to give up 12 home runs (0.8 per game), the fourth-fewest in baseball.
+- The Rangers surrender the third-fewest home runs in baseball (12 total, 0.7 per game).

-- deGrom makes the start for the Rangers, his fourth of the season.
-He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.
+- Perez (2-1) gets the starting nod for the Rangers in his fourth start of the season.
+He has a 2.87 ERA in 15 2/3 innings pitched, with 16 strikeouts.

-- His most recent appearance came on Wednesday against the Kansas City Royals, when the right-hander went seven innings, surrendering two earned runs while giving up seven hits.
+- The lefty's most recent time out came on Saturday against the Houston Astros, when he threw five innings, surrendering two earned runs while allowing five hits.

+- The 32-year-old has an ERA of 2.87, with 9.2 strikeouts per nine innings, in three games this season.
+Opponents are batting .290 against him.

 © 2023 Data Skrive.
 All rights reserved.